intel/host-int/README.md

   [Tofino](https://www.intel.com/content/www/us/en/products/network-io/programmable-ethernet-switch.html)
   programmable Ethernet switches.

-This is an Alpha, pre-production project from Intel.
+This is a production release from Intel.
 See the [`LICENSE`](LICENSE) file for information about the license under which this code is released.

 # Documentation